Balancing efficacy and safety

 Risk evaluation for a specific vaccine requires the collection and analysis of reliable data on:

-- The incidenceIncidenceThe number of new cases (e.g., of a disease, adverse event) occurring in a defined population during a given time interval, often one year., severity, morbidity and mortality resulting from adverse vaccine reactions,
+- the incidenceIncidenceThe number of new cases (e.g., of a disease, adverse event) occurring in a defined population during a given time interval, often one year., severity, morbidity and mortality resulting from adverse vaccine (product-related) reactions;

 Summarizing the risk/benefit relationship of a vaccine in tables and diagrams is useful to: